Company Details

 Most Significant Legal Action: The most significant legal action taken for a regulatory violation was Potential lawsuit (mentioned in stolen data), .

-Most Recent Source: The most recent source of information about an incident are Workday Public Statement, Maine Attorney General’s Office (Data Breach Notification), The Register, Unspecified cybersecurity news outlet, FBI (RansomHub as Top Ransomware Variant in 2024), RansomHub Leak Site (Screenshots of Stolen Data), Manpower Public Statement and Hackread.com.
+Most Recent Source: The most recent source of information about an incident are Workday Public Statement, The Register, Maine Attorney General’s Office (Data Breach Notification), Hackread.com, RansomHub Leak Site (Screenshots of Stolen Data), FBI (RansomHub as Top Ransomware Variant in 2024) and Manpower Public Statement.

 Current Status of Most Recent Investigation: The current status of the most recent investigation is Ongoing (FBI involved, franchise cooperating).

-Most Recent Customer Advisory: The most recent customer advisory issued were an Notification letters sent to affected individuals offering free credit monitoring, Free credit monitoring and identity theft protection offeredNo customer data accessed (per Workday) and Users advised to enable 2FA and review account security settings.
+Most Recent Customer Advisory: The most recent customer advisory issued were an Notification letters sent to affected individuals offering free credit monitoring and Free credit monitoring and identity theft protection offeredNo customer data accessed (per Workday).

 Most Recent Reconnaissance Period: The most recent reconnaissance period for an incident was Late December 2024 to mid-January 2025.

-Most Significant Root Cause: The most significant root cause identified in post-incident analysis was Social engineering vulnerability (employees tricked into divulging credentials), Successful vishing attackInsufficient access controls for third-party systems.
+Most Significant Root Cause: The most significant root cause identified in post-incident analysis was Social engineering vulnerability (employees tricked into divulging credentials).

 Most Significant Corrective Action: The most significant corrective action taken based on post-incident analysis was ManpowerGroup counseling franchiseeImplementing safeguards to reduce future risk, Added extra safeguards to CRM platform.